batoomer/web-dev-toy-projects/landing-page/README.md

 ## Learning Objectives

 - Understand the structure of an HTML document.
-- Use CSS to style HTML elements.
+- Use CSS to style the page.
+- Use flexbox to position the elements